Project 440 Key Staff

 Read Full Bio

-Susanna Loewy, Program Director / Lead Teaching Artist
+Susanna Loewy, Program Director and Lead Teaching Artist

 When Susanna was five, she threw her violin across the room and stopped taking lessons.
 Then in fifth grade, when she wanted to join the school band, her flute-playing mom told her to “pick anything but the flute.”
 So, Susanna marched into the band room and said, “I’m gonna play the flute like my mom.”
 She has been devoted to music ever since.
 While Susanna initially thought she’d follow the orchestral route, she is currently fulfilled and excited by a career that involves many different forms of playing, teaching, and organizing.
 She is especially proud of Pikes Falls Chamber Orchestra, the music festival she founded in Vermont.
 Susanna has a tattoo that states the advice her college teacher once told her: “Play with love.”
 She hopes to follow that mantra as much as possible.